simar437/simar437/README.md

 ### Hi 👋 My name is SIMAR,

-🔭 I’m currently working on Android
+🔭 I’m currently working on Natural Launguage Processing

 🌱 I’m currently learning Kotlin

 👯 I’m looking to collaborate on Opensource projects

-🤔 I’m looking for help with How OpenAI works
+🤔 I’m looking for help with how GPT3 works

 💬 Ask me about Programming